overonix/react-storage-provider/readme.md

 ### Providing The Storage
 First we need to make the storage available to our app.
 To do this, we wrap our app with the `<StorageProvider />` .
 It has `storage` prop, that by default is localStorage.
-If you wanna use sessionStorage or asyncStorage in react native you should pass it `<StorageProvider storage={asyncStorage} />`
+If you wanna use sessionStorage or asyncStorage from @react-native-community/async-storage lib in react native you should pass it
+`<StorageProvider storage={asyncStorage} />`

 ### Connecting the Components